 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower uses propane or natural gas, or oil to create heat for the furnace, while electricity powers the cooling components in an all-electric system.
+The blower in an all-electric HVAC system uses propane or oil, or natural gas as fuel to heat the furnace.

-Vents (or registers) are found in the ceiling or wall of each room.
-If you can, keep them open to ensure that air flows properly throughout your home.
+Each room has vents (or registers).
+They are located on the ceiling or walls, or on floors.
+If possible you can keep them open to ensure air flows properly throughout your home.

 Thermostat

-A thermostat is among the most crucial components of your HVAC system.
-It regulates the temperature of your home by turning off and on the compressor and fan to reach a preset temperature.
-It also turns on the exchanger to draw fresh air from outside your home, and to vent old air through your ductwork.
+The thermostat is a crucial component of your HVAC system.
+It regulates the temperature of your home by turning off and on the compressor and fan until they achieve a specific temperature, and also turns on the air exchanger to bring fresh air from outside into your home, while venting stale, indoor air through your ductwork.

-Most thermostats are digital, although older models do exist.
-Digital thermostats make use of the thermistor device, which has metals that change electrical resistance when changes in temperature.
-The thermistor is connected a microcontroller that converts the changing resistance into the temperature reading.
-There are various kinds of thermostats that include smart and programmed thermostats.
-They let you control and alter your home’s energy consumption.
+The majority of thermostats are digital.
+However, older models do exist.
+Digital thermostats make use of an instrument called a thermistor which is made up of metals that alter the electrical resistance with temperature changes.
+The thermistor is linked to an microcontroller that converts changing resistance into an indication of temperature.
+There are many types of thermostats including smart and programmable thermostats.
+These allow you to monitor and adjust your home’s power consumption.

-Thermostats are installed on the walls of your home, usually in rooms where they are used the most.
-The place of a thermostat within your home may affect its accuracy.
-A thermostat located in direct sunlight, for example it could display an upper temperature than the actual room temperature.
+Thermostats can be positioned on the walls of your home’s interior, usually in rooms that are most frequently used.
+The location of a thermostat in your home could affect its accuracy.
+A thermostat placed in direct sunlight, for example it could display an upper temperature than the actual room temperature.
 This could cause your system to operate more or less.
-If your thermostat isn’t functioning correctly, try resetting your device.
-If this doesn’t work contact an AC technician.
+If your thermostat isn’t working correctly, you can try setting it again, but if this does not resolve the issue, you should call an AC technician for assistance.

-Consider a programmable thermostat if you are replacing your current thermostat.
-You can reduce your energy costs.
-A thermostat that can be programmed will automatically adjust the temperature of your home according to your schedule instead of having to manually adjust your HVAC system on a daily basis.
-It’s also worth a look to see if you can find an alternative that will provide you with even greater savings on energy, like an energy-efficient or ENERGY STAR-certified thermostat.
+Consider a programmable thermostat if you are replacing your existing thermostat.
+You’ll save money on your energy bills.
+A programmable thermostat will automatically adjust your home’s temperature to suit your needs instead of having to manually adjust your HVAC system on a regular basis.
+It is also advisable to determine if there’s an efficient model, like one that’s ENERGY A STAR-certified or energy-efficient.

 Condenser

-When your air conditioning isn’t working as efficiently as it ought to, one of the most frequent causes can be found in your condenser.
-The condenser unit is comprised of many different parts that all need to be working in sync in order for the unit to function.
-If any of these parts are damaged or worn out, then the entire system can be impacted.
-Condenser issues can include a damaged condenser control board or leaks of refrigerant.
+If your air conditioner isn’t working as efficiently as it should, one of the most common causes is your condenser.
+The condenser is comprised of several components that work together to function.
+If any of these parts are damaged or worn out, then the entire system could be affected.
+Condenser problems include a broken condenser control board or leaks of refrigerant.

-The compressor pushes the refrigerant through the condenser which is where a fan blows cooled outside air over the coils.
-This allows the refrigerant gas to cool, and return to a liquid form.
-This liquid at low pressure is removed and cooled before being transferred back into the evaporator to continue the cooling process.
-The cycle is repeated until the temperature you want in your home or business is reached.
+The refrigerant gas from the compressor is pushed into the condenser where fans blow cool outside air over the coils.
+This helps the refrigerant get cool and transform to a liquid.
+The liquid that is cooled returns to the evaporator to continue the cooling process.
+The process continues until the desired temperature in your business or home is reached.

-To ensure that your condenser runs correctly, you must ensure that the area surrounding it is clean of any debris.
-Leaves, twigs and flowers grass, and other debris can be taken into the unit by the condenser’s fan and result in clogs that can hinder the operation of the cooling system.
-It’s a good idea also to keep your trees and shrubs cut back so that they don’t touch the unit.
-This reduces the likelihood that nuts, berries or branches will enter the system and block it.
-Keeping your condenser free from debris can add two or three years to the lifespan of your AC system.
+To ensure that your condenser runs properly, you should ensure that the area surrounding it is clear of debris.
+Leaves, twigs grass, and other debris can be taken into the unit by the condenser fan.
+This can cause clogs that prevent proper operation of the cooling system.
+It is also a good idea to keep bushes and trees trimmed so that they don’t encroach on the unit.
+This will help to minimize the chance that branches, berries or even nuts fall and block the system.
+The condenser that is free of debris can add 1-2 additional years to the lifespan of your AC system.

 Evaporator

-The evaporator is the component that allows warm air to enter your home.
-It is made up of a set of tubing that is u-shaped and formed into panels.
-Air from the blower fans is blown through these coils.
-This draws heat from indoor air and then transfers it to the refrigerant.
-The refrigerant’s liquid is converted into a gas, then circulated throughout the cooling system in order to cool the indoor air.
+The evaporator is a component that moves warm air into your home.
+It is made up of a string of tubing which is u-shaped and placed into panels.
+The coils are being blown by the air of the blower.
+This transfer heat from the indoor air to the refrigerant.
+The liquid refrigerant becomes a gas that circulates through the cooling system to cool the air.

-The thermodynamic law states that heat moves from warmer to colder objects.
-If the evaporator is operating properly, the energy is transferred from the warm refrigerant to the warm air.
-This causes the refrigerant to boil or evaporate into gas.
-During this process, the heat that is not measured with a thermometer, known as latent heat is transferred from air to the refrigerant.
+The law of thermodynamics states that heat moves from colder to hot objects.
+When the evaporator is operating correctly, this heat energy is transferred from warm air to the refrigerant that is colder.
+This causes the refrigerant to heat up or evaporate into gas.
+During this process, the latent heat (which is not measurable with a thermometer) is transferred from air to refrigerant.

-These coils are constructed with specialized structures that improve the transfer of heat.
-They are referred to as fins, and they increase the surface area to aid in the transfer of heat.
-Both aluminum and copper are used to build some Evaporators, each with its own advantages.
+The coils are made with specialized structures that improve the transfer of heat.
+Fins are utilized to increase the surface area of the coils.
+Certain evaporators are constructed with copper, while others are made of aluminum, with each having its own set of advantages.

-It is crucial to choose an evaporator that can be easily cleaned and maintained.
-When selecting an evaporator it is essential to consider the working environment.
-Some are built to withstand harsh environments, whereas others can work well in moderate conditions.
-In the end, you’ll be sure that your evaporator is covered by a solid warranty to protect your investment.
+It is important to select an evaporator which can be easily cleaned and maintained.
+When selecting an evaporator it is crucial to take into consideration the environment in which it will be operating.
+Some are built to withstand harsh conditions, while others can be used in moderate environments.
+In the end, you’ll be sure that your evaporator comes with a solid guarantee that will safeguard your investment.

 Fan

-Your HVAC system’s blower fan works to circulate cold or hot air throughout your home until the temperature you have set is attained.
-The fan can be set to automatic or constant.
-We suggest keeping the fan running continuously to maximize efficiency and save money on your electricity bill.
-We can replace the fan motor in the event that it is continuously running.
-The new ECM motor is up to 70 percent more energy efficient than the previous PSC motors.
-It pays for itself over the lifetime of the unit.
+Your HVAC system’s blower fan works to circulate the cold or hot air throughout your home until the thermostat setting you set is reached.
+The fan can either be set to auto or constant.
+We recommend keeping the fan on constant for maximum efficiency and to save money on electricity bills.
+We could replace the fan motor if it is constantly running.
+The new ECM motor is up to 70% more energy efficient than the previous PSC motors.
+It pays for itself over the lifespan of the unit.

-If your fan is only operating at the high setting, a damaged relay switch or short circuit may be hindering the settings you input on the thermostat from reaching the fan.
+If your fan is only running on high, a short circuit or a malfunctioning relay could be preventing your thermostat settings from reaching the fan.

 Filter

-The filter is used to circulate the air throughout the house before it is heated or cool.
-It removes impurities and also stops dust and pet dander from getting into the system, causing contamination to internal components.
-It also shields family members from illnesses spread by tiny pathogens that are floating in the air.
-It also ensures the system is functioning properly.
-A dirty filter causes the system to work harder, which can cause it to overheat and eventually break down.
+Air flows through the filter before being heated or cooled before being circulated around the house.
+It eliminates impurities and also stops dust and pet dander getting into the system and contaminating internal components.
+It protects the family from illnesses spread by airborne pathogens.
+It also ensures that the system is operating efficiently.
+A dirty filter can make the system work harder and could cause it to overheat or even breakdown.

-The filter is situated in the return air duct, or in some cases the blower compartment, of the furnace.
-The return air duct may be located on the wall, floor or ceiling, or even in the in the utility closet.
-It typically has a large metal grate that is covered by the filter.
-The filter should be easily accessible to both homeowners and technicians to make it easy to clean and replace.
+The filter is located in the return air duct or in some cases, the blower compartment of the furnace.
+The return air duct is typically situated on the ceiling, wall or floor, or in the utility closet.
+It often is covered by a large metal grille that covers the filters.
+The filter should be easily accessible to homeowners and technicians to make it easy to clean and replace.